Abdelar/css-switch/readme.md

-# ☑️ A Custom CSS Switch
+# ☑️ A Custom UI Switch In Pure CSS

 A live preview could be found [here](https://codepen.io/elaroussi/full/rNyMwwg).